Kompweb/hero/README.md

 ## I'm a Husband, Father, Developer, and A Mentor!!

-- 🌱 I’m currently a unit-4 student at Lambda school 🤣
+- I’m currently a unit-4 student at Lambda school 🤣
-- 👯 I’m looking to collaborate with other content creators
+- I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play soccer
+- ⚡ Fun fact: I write jokes

 <!-- ### Connect with me: